13 Top-Rated Resorts in Chicago, IL

-Chicago, Illinois is the third largest city in America.
+Chicago is the third largest city in America.
 It's a city that is all about cosmopolitan glitz and glamor, especially when we're talking about the exclusive area surrounding Michigan Avenue, Grant Park, and Lake Michigan.
-So when it comes to top resorts in Chicago, Illinois, what we're really looking at are high-end hotels, or "urban resorts," that offer all the trappings of a traditional resort but typically in a ritzy, exclusive high-rise skyscraper in the poshest end of town.
+So when it comes to resorts in Chicago, what we're really looking at are high-end hotels, or "urban resorts," that offer all the amenities of a traditional resort but typically in a ritzy, exclusive high-rise skyscraper in the poshest end of town.

 Chicago has plenty of those.
 In fact, Chicago has some of the best luxury "resorts" in the United States.
-Whether you're going all out at the Four Seasons or the Ritz-Carlton, or unlocking your inner funky side at locations like the W Chicago Lakefront or The Blackstone, a top resort in Chicago, Illinois is waiting for you.
+Whether you're going all out at the Four Seasons or the Ritz-Carlton, or unlocking your inner funky side at locations like the W Chicago Lakefront or The Blackstone, a resort is waiting for you.

 We've rounded up some of the very best right here.
 These city retreats have everything from top-of-the-line restaurants to state-of-the-art spas, rooftop pools, swanky lounges, fitness centers, and even rotating collections of art.
-If you're ready to rest your head in style in the Windy City, check out our list of the top resorts in Chicago, Illinois.
+If you're ready to rest your head in style in the Windy City, check out our list of the best resorts in Chicago.

 1. The Langham, Chicago